-- Correspondence from the registered legal land owner(s) - Correspondence from persons of parties you consider are likely to be affected by the project - Written agreement from the relevant landowner where the project includes an activity that will occur on land returned under a Treaty settlement - Written agreement from the holder of the relevant customary marine title order where the project includes an activity that will occur in a customary marine title area - Written agreement from the holder of the relevant protected customary marine rights recognition order where the project includes an activity that will occur in a protected customary marine rights area
+N 0 Correspondence from the registered legal land owner(s) N 0 Correspondence from persons or parties you consider are likely to be affected by the project N 0 Written agreement from the relevant landowner where the project includes an activity that will occur on land returned under a Treaty settlement.
+N 0 Written agreement from the holder of the relevant customary marine title order where the project includes an activity that will occur in a customary marine title area.
+N 0 Written agreement from the holder of the relevant protected customary marine rights recognition order where the project includes an activity that will occur in a protected customary rights area. ¢¢ ased under the winn have